For years this has been the most common question people ask me. Honestly, I believe my answer is controversial . . .

-Acupressure uses the same points as acupuncture, but works with the hands instead of needles.
-Thus, any method that stimulates Acupressure points is considered a style of Acupressure.
+Acupressure uses the same points as Acupuncture, but works with the hands instead of needles.
+Thus, any method that stimulates Acupressure points can be considered a style of Acupressure.

 Shiatsu techniques stimulate the Acupressure points directly and very powerfully for healing purposes, thus it’s a major form of Acupressure.
 I know many Shiatsu teachers would state this differently, keeping Shiatsu in its own unique category.

-Shiatsu is one of the most well-known forms of acupressure in the United States.
+Shiatsu is one of the most well-known forms of Acupressure in the United States.
 This was the result of several Shiatsu books by Japan Publications, which were distributed by Harper and Row, bringing these teachings mainstream in the 1960’s, 70’s, and 80’s.
-Shiatsu Therapy has continued to grow throughout the world in scope, application, technique, training, and as a recognized healing practice.
+Shiatsu Therapy has continued to grow throughout the world in scope, application, technique, training, and is a recognized healing practice.